-Director, Mike Bennett, will work with the client to advise, plan and implement bespoke storage solutions.
+Director, Mike Bennett, will work with the client to advise, plan and implement bespoke solutions.
 Mike is experienced in all aspects of project planning including submitting planning applications as well as dealing with existing planning issues such as environmental concerns, safety aspects of demolition, piling and complex foundation work.
 He works with specialist subcontractors including structural engineers, specialist piling contractors, noise assessors together with well-respected groundworks and building manufacturers.

 Advice about individual storage requirements and products will all be tailored to the client’s needs.